aws-samples/serverless-patterns/eventbridge-pipes-unwrap-payload/README.md

 Step-by-step instructions to understand the implementation for the pattern:

 1. Deploy the Stack
+1. (optional) Look at the structure of events created by the "UnwrapSampleDataCreatorLambda-function" (inside unwrapSampleDataCreator.js).
+Some nested attributes are JSON-strings, rather than JSON-objects.
-1. Trigger the UnwrapSampleDataCreatorLambda-function to generate three sample events on the sourceStream.
+1. Trigger the UnwrapSampleDataCreatorLambda-function to generate three sample events on each source queue.
+You can do so in the console or using the CLI: aws lambda invoke --function-name (enter function name here) output.txt
+1. The events are automatically proccessed by two EventBridge Pipes.
+One uses a Lambda Enrichment, one a Step Function enrichment.
-1. The unwrapped events will be logged in UnwrapLogGroup.
+1. Look at the unwrapped events logged in "/aws/events/unwrapTargetLog": both Pipes achieve the same result, an unwrapped JSON-object.

 ## Cleanup